gbrandt1/southpole-vcvrack/README.md

-# Southpole VCV Rack Modules 1.0
+# Southpole VCV Rack Modules 0.6

-## under construction - not yet released
+## 1.0 under construction in branch v1 - not yet released
 ## report issues in the Issue Tracker thread

 ![All](./doc/sp-main-0_6_0.png)